Russian jet flies within 5 feet of US Navy plane, Pentagon says

 Russian, US and NATO forces operate in close proximity to one another in the area, particularly since Russia boosted its military presence in the region following its annexation of Crimea in 2014.

-The US Navy has also upped its presence in the area in recent years.
+The US Navy has upped its presence in the area in recent years.

+CNN military analyst John Kirby said the Russian jet's action was "Inexcusable, provocative & potentially fatal."

+He added that "while it is difficult to determine the degree to which senior levels in the chain of command are involved in the specific conduct of any particular intercept, one thing is absolutely clear: The Kremlin desires to challenge US military patrols in and above the Black Sea and elsewhere."

 A Russian Su-30 fighter jet made an "unsafe" intercept of a US P-8A Poseidon aircraft in November while it was flying over the Black Sea.

-Note: This article has been updated to include statements from US Naval Forces Europe and the Russian Defense Ministry.